triton-inference-server/model_analyzer/docs/config_search.md

 After it has found the best config(s), it will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the default concurrency range before generation of the summary reports.

-\*Note: The algorithm attempts to find the most fair and optimal result for all models, by evaluating each model objective's gain/loss.
-In many cases this will results in the algorithm choosing a configuration that has a lower total combined throughput (if that was the objective), if this more better balances the throughputs through all the models.
+_Note:_ The algorithm attempts to find the most fair and optimal result for all models, by evaluating each model objective's gain/loss.
+In many cases this will result in the algorithm ranking higher a configuration that has a lower total combined throughput (if that was the objective), if this better balances the throughputs of all the models.